cujojs/when/docs/api.md

 # Unbounded lists

 [when.reduce], [when/sequence], and [when/pipeline] are great ways to process asynchronous arrays of promises and tasks.
-Sometimes, however, you may not know the array in advance.
+Sometimes, however, you may not know the array in advance, or may not need or want to process *all* the items in the array.
 For example, here are a few situations where you may not know the bounds:

 1. You need to process a queue to which items are still being added as you process it
-2. You need to execute a task repeatedly until a particular condition becomes false
+1. You need to execute a task repeatedly until a particular condition becomes true
-3. You need to process part of an array, but don't know in advance the index at which to stop (and thus can't simply `slice()` the array)
+1. You need to selectively process items in an array, rather than all items

-In these cases, you can use `when/unfold` to iteratively (and asynchronously) process items while a particular condition, which you supply, is true.
+In these cases, you can use `when/unfold` to iteratively (and asynchronously) process items until a particular condition, which you supply, is true.

 ## when/unfold